Compliance

 Utah Consumer Privacy Act (UCPA)

-Who It Applies To:
+Who It Applies To

 • Have annual revenue of $25 million+, AND

-• Control or process personal data of 25,000+ Utah consumers AND derive 50%+ revenue from data sales
+• Control or process personal data of 100,000+ Utah consumers annually, OR control/process data of 25,000+ consumers AND derive 50%+ revenue from data sales

-• Access, deletion, portability, opt-out
+• Access, deletion, portability, and opt-out rights

 • No correction right (unlike other state laws)